 - Google analytics

 Working knowledge will keep your google analytics data for up to 36 months – this data has been set to expire within Google after this period.
+Web traffic/visitor data is kept on Hotjar for 24 months.

 Working Knowledge would like to send you information about products and services of ours that we think you might like.
 If you have agreed to receive marketing, you may always opt out at a later date.